Saturday Night (Whigfield song): Allegations of plagiarism

 Two claims of plagiarism were made.
 It was alleged that the track ripped off both "Rub a Dub Dub" by the Equals and "Fog on the Tyne" by Lindisfarne.
 Both claims were dismissed.

 Impact and legacy

 The Guardian ranked "Saturday Night" number 91 in their list of "The 100 greatest UK No. 1s" in 2020.
 NME ranked it number 15 in their list of the "50 best songs of 1994".
 Smash Hits nominated the song and act in the categories for Best New Single and Best New Act on the 7th annual Smash Hits Awards in 1995.
+British music critic Mark Frith named "Saturday Night" his favourite record of 1994, saying, "I just think it's a brilliant state-of-the-art pop dance single, it wound a lot of people up and I just remember the excitement when it was released, the predictions of where it was going into the charts and seeing the video for the first time as a prediction on Top of the Pops, and just thinking it was completely brilliant all round."
 The song was played in the British TV series Everything I Know About Love (2022–present).
+In 2023, "Saturday Night" ranked as the 93rd best-selling singles of all time on the Official UK Chart.